skreimeyer/NPDES-Report/report.md

 ## 3.10.1 ARDOT Roadway Maintenance<a name="3.10.1-ARDOT-Roadway-Maintenance"></a>
 ARDOT reports the following actions to meet this requirement:
-- Spent $700 to purchase material to pickup litter by ARDOT personnel; $342, 428 total cost to pickup litter by ARDOT Personnel and contract; 3,711 CY of litter picked up and disposed of by ARDOT personnel and contract; $0 to purchase materials to pickup litter by jail inmate program.
+- Spent $972.77 to purchase material to pickup litter by ARDOT personnel;  total cost to pickup litter by ARDOT Personnel and contract; 5,861.5 cubic yards of litter picked up and disposed of by ARDOT personnel and contract; $0 to purchase materials to pickup litter by jail inmate program.
+- ARDOT in cooperation with the Arkansas Beautiful Commission promotes an Anti-Litter Program to encourage people not to litter and to cite those people who do litter.
+This program includes training for law enforcement personnel, advertising anti-littering laws, enforcement awards, prisoner litter pick, and a violator reporting system.
-- Adopt-A-Highway Litter Pickup:  $653 total cost to provide bags, pick up filled bags and dispose of Adopt-A-Highway litter; The Adopt-A-Highway groups did not report the amount of litter they collected.
-There are currently 27 Adopt-A-Highway groups in Little Rock who have adopted 37 Miles of highway.
+- Adopt-A-Highway Litter Pickup: $550.58 total cost to provide bags, pick up filled bags and dispose of Adopt-A-Highway litter; The Adopt-A-Highway groups did not report the amount of litter they collected.
+There are currently  Adopt-A-Highway groups in Little Rock who have adopted 25 miles of highway.
-- Street Sweeping: ARDOT spent $205,992 total cost to operate 2 vacuum sweepers in Little Rock which picked up 1,559 CYs of debris during the year.
+- Street Sweeping: ARDOT spent $217,619.60 total cost to operate 2 vacuum sweepers in Little Rock which picked up 1,233.5 cubic yards of debris during the year.
+-The Department conducts herbicide applications with 51 certified applicators under Arkansas State Plant Board regulations as well as the requirements of the NPDES Pesticide Permit.
+Fertilizers are applied at the minimum rate necessary according to the guidelines contained in the Department’s Standard Specifications manual.

+ARDOT also reports the following 'problem areas' for roadway maintenance for 2018

+- I-430 river crossing - limited shoulder space and high traffic

+- I-30 south terminal - limited shoulder space and high traffic

+- South terminal interchange - limited shoulder space and high traffic

+- I-630/I-30 itnerchange - limited shoulder space and high traffic

+- Hwy 10 - leaves and lawn debris in gutters and high traffic

 ## 3.10.2 Little Rock Roadway Maintenance<a name="3.10.2-Little-Rock-Roadway-Maintenance"></a>
 The City of Little Rock services public streets through cleaning, debris removal and repair.
 Streets are maintained by City employees with assistance provided by volunteers organized by community members, local non-profits and City staff.